 Brighter Opportunities for Special People

-BOSP is a small independent South Essex based charity who for 30 years has been supporting families and their children / young adults who have disabilities or life-limiting conditions, by providing support, care and inclusive activities
+BOSP is a small independent charity, and for 31 years has been supporting families and their children / young adults who have disabilities or life-limiting conditions, by providing developmental activities, respite and family support

 Sessions take place in Basildon, Pitsea, Billericay and Brentwood, as well as out and about in the community throughout Essex and the London Borough of Havering.